Bad Dreams (film): Home media

+Reception

 Box office

-The film was released theatrically in the United States by 20th Century Fox on April 8, 1988.
-It grossed $9,797,098 at the U.S. box office.
+Bad Dreams grossed $9,797,098 at the U.S. box office.

 Critical response

 Bad Dreams received mixed-to-negative reviews from critics.
-It holds a rating of 38% on Rotten Tomatoes based on 16 reviews.

 Roger Ebert of the Chicago Sun-Times gave the film a half-star out of four, writing: "I praise the production only to suggest that these people should be better employed in worthier projects.
 It is not surprising to see a violent teenage film exploiting the lowest common denominator and preaching a message of nihilism and despair.
 It is not surprising to see the latest special-effect technology supplying lingering closeups of burnt flesh and other horrors.
 What is surprising, I suppose, is that nice people would want to wade in this sewer."

 Vincent Canby of The New York Times gave the film a middling review, calling it a "a breezy, bloody kind of amalgam of The Breakfast Club and A Nightmare on Elm Street...
 It doesn't make a tremendous amount of sense, plot-wise, and it's instantly forgettable.
 However, it's amusing for as long as it lasts.
 Also, for a film of this genre, it has a cast of unusually good actors."
+Michael Sragow of the San Francisco Examiner also noted similarities to A Nightmare on Elm Street as well as "generic" plot elements, though he praised the film's "promising satirical notions of '60s groupiness and '80s self-absorption."
+Kevin Thomas of the Los Angeles Times called the film "a mildly diverting horror flick" but added that its screenplay "is not truly terrible; it's just not very exciting or original."